Core care

 Environment

 Flamingo Flower is native to Colombia and Ecuador and remains tied to those ecological conditions in cultivation, with cultivation traits that closely mirror conditions in that range.
 Field observations place it in warm understory or open tropical habitats with seasonal rainfall, with its red flowers and foliage remaining central to identification.
-Cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
-In modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
-Its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.
+A practical check: cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
+A practical check: in modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
+A practical check: its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.

 The glossy "flower" is actually a modified leaf - the real flowers are tiny bumps on the spike.